-How To Be A Good Director
+How To Be A Good Director.
+Tips & Advice.

 A film with a certain director’s name attached comes with certain tangible expectations.
 Think of these names: Scorsese, Tarantino, Villeneuve, Bigelow, Spielberg.
+You can find online masterclasses with some A-list directors here Masterclasses For Filmmakers and Directors Online.

-But what does a director actually do?
+But what does a director do?
 And how does one do it well?
 That’s something most are unsure how to answer.
+Let’s break down what it means to be a good director.

 Part 1: The Performance